 apt install -y --no-install-recommends clamav clamav-base clamav-freshclam clamav-daemon clamdscan

 You will be asked a couple of questions during the installation.
-First, you will need to select the method for virus database update.
+First, you must select the method for updating the virus database.
 Daemon is perfectly fine here:

 Database update Method